StarRocks/starrocks/docs/table_design/Data_distribution.md

 )
 DISTRIBUTED BY HASH(site_id);
 ```

-In this example, `site_access` uses `site_id` as the bucketing column because this column is always used as a filter in queries.
-When the bucketing column is used as a filter in queries, StarRocks only scans the relevant tablets, which greatly improves query performance.

 Suppose each partition of table `site_access` has 10 buckets.
 In the following query, 9 out of 10 buckets are pruned, so StarRocks only needs to scan 1/10 of the data in the `site_access` table: